freon4dsl/freon-ide/README.md

 ## Installation in WebStorm / IntelliJ IDE's

+Dpownload the freon-ide release

+- Download the latest freon-ide release from [https://github.com/freon4dsl/freon-ide/releases](https://github.com/freon4dsl/freon-ide/releases)
+- Unzip the release file into a folder, this folder should not be a tmp folder, its needs to stay available.

+Install the LPS plugin

-Install the Red Hat LSP plugin: [https://plugins.jetbrains.com/plugin/23257-lsp4ij](https://plugins.jetbrains.com/plugin/23257-lsp4ij)
+- Install the Red Hat LSP plugin: [https://plugins.jetbrains.com/plugin/23257-lsp4ij](https://plugins.jetbrains.com/plugin/23257-lsp4ij)
   Open the settings for this plugin:

 - Goto WebStorm => Settings => Languages & Frameworks => Select Language Servers